antoniovandre2/antoniovandre_eval_GUI2/README_en.txt

 Due to compiler/hardware limitations, when there are many significant digits, the most negligible digits can be ignored.

 Also due to compiler/hardware failures, there may be erroneous results.

+A usage statistics file "antoniovandre_math_estatisticas.txt" will be created in your HOME directory.
 ____________________

 Suggestions or reporting errors: "a.vandre.g@gmail.com".